jamesjnadeau/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 ### RULES

 Please read carefully.
 These Rules apply along with and in addition to the General Rules for the Home & Garden Department and the General Rules of Addison County Fair & Field Days.
-Entries will be accepted at the HOME 8: GARDEN CENTER BUILDING on Monday, August {{monday}} between 9:00 am. & 12:30 pm.
+Entries will be accepted at the HOME 8: GARDEN CENTER BUILDING on Monday, August {{config.monday}} between 9:00 am. & 12:30 pm.
 Floral entries are discouraged from being entered during Sunday acceptance hours to ensure freshness.
 Plant classes are welcome both days.

 1. Exhibitors must bring their own containers.
 2. All floral arrangements will bejudged on horticultural perfection as well as artistic arrangement.